-Simon pursues a thoroughly multi-disciplinary research agenda as a complexity and data scientist.
+Simon pursues a thoroughly multi-disciplinary research agenda as a computational and complexity scientist.

 In Economics, he is thematically interested in technology, innovation and non-equilibrium economics.
 Largely he uses computational and data science techniques to study socio-economic, biological, or physical phenomena.
 He has worked on diverse complex systems applications such as evolutionary models of joint-intentionality, finite-state automata models of perpetually novelty, self-organisation in polymer films, complex neural regulation of endurance pacing, and cellular automata models of tumor progression.
 He also has a strong interest in networks and data science, including big data analysis and visualisation.
 Additionally, he has brought complexity thinking to sustainable development through his educational activities.